Back up Microsoft Teams

 To enable Microsoft Teams backup, click Configure Backup on the dashboard, then turn on Teams backup services.

 To create the initial backup, click Save.
-The backup task is created immediately and will be scheduled automatically.
+The backup task is created and will be scheduled automatically.
 You can monitor the backup task processing using Task Manager.

 Once the initial backup is completed, you can view a list of backed up items.